lexa609/Simos12_Patch/Patch.md

 That's it, the ECU can be installed in the car.
 Now you can record the modified FULL and CAL program via SimosTools or VW_Flash linux.

+Note:
+        Hardawre Version Number:H09 ==> X09
+        It doesn't change, we write the data directly to CBOOT.

         </pre